VimsRocz/IMU/README.md

 #### Offline installation

-If your CI environment cannot reach PyPI, download the required wheels and place them under `vendor/` by running:
+If your CI environment cannot reach PyPI, populate a local `vendor/` directory with all required packages by running:

 ```bash
 scripts/download_vendor.sh
 ```

-The workflow installs from this directory using `--no-index`.
+The script downloads binary wheels whenever possible and falls back to source archives for packages that do not provide wheels.
+The CI workflow installs from `vendor/` using `--no-index`.

 If the build error complains about Cython install it explicitly first: